Missouri Domestic Violence

 Domestic assault claims are serious and are tricky cases to defend.
 Hiring an experienced criminal defense attorney can help you evaluate the claim and decide what options are available.
 In some cases, you may be able to get the charges thrown out all together or have your charges reduced.

-Contact Howard Law at (314) 325-9868 for a free consultation regarding your domestic assault charge and learn what rights and remedies are best for your situation.
+Contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation regarding your domestic assault charge and learn what rights and remedies are best for your situation.